ZhimingDeng5/academicpages/_pages/about.md

 About
 ======

-I earned a joint PhD degree in educational assessment from the University of Melbourne and Shanghai Jiao Tong University.
+I hold dual PhD degrees in educational assessment from the University of Melbourne and Shanghai Jiao Tong University.
 My research interests include language assessment, literacy education, and critical thinking ability.
 I was the recipient of Duolingo Dissertation Research Award in Language Assessment in 2022, British Council Assessment Research Award in 2023, TOEFL/ILTA (International Language Testing Association) Travel Grant Award in 2024, and TOEFL Grant for Doctoral Research in Language Assessment in 2025.

 Here is my [CV](https://shengkaiyin.com/files/Shengkai-Resume-WR.pdf).
 You can reach me at [shengkai.yin@outlook.com](mailto:shengkai.yin@outlook.com) or DM me on [LinkedIn](https://www.linkedin.com/in/shengkai-yin/).

 Employment
 ======

-**Lecturer**	2025 - current
+**Lecturer** (full-time)	2025 - current
 Federation University Australia, Institute of Education, Arts, and Community

 **Sessional Academic Tutor**	2025 - current